Kotamsettideepak/life-skill/CDN.md

 ## What is a CDN?

-A Content Delivery Network (CDN) is a network of geographically distributed servers that enhances the delivery of web content to end-users depending on their geographical proximity.
-CDNs increase performance, decrease latency, and enhance availability by caching content on edge servers near the users.
+A Content Delivery Network (CDN) is a group of servers located in different places that help deliver websites and online content faster to users based on where they are.
+CDNs make websites load quicker, reduce delays, and keep them available by storing copies of content on nearby servers.

 ---